mindspore-ai/docs/docs/mindformers/docs/source_en/acc_optimize/acc_optimize.md

 #### Benchmark Error Confirmation

-Before the training of weight update, it is necessary to confirm the benchmark error, that is, turn off the deterministic computation, repeat running the benchmark training twice to see the error of the benchmark itself, as a reference to determine whether the error is reasonable.
+Before the training of weight update, it is necessary to confirm the benchmark error, that is, turn off the deterministic computation, repeat running the benchmark training twice to see the error of the benchmark itself, to determine whether the error is reasonable.
 Due to the differences in hardware or the underlying calling operator, the computational process of training will inevitably have a certain degree of error.
 When a loss comparison is performed between MindSpore and benchmarking model, if the error is within the benchmark error range and the error fluctuates up and down along the 0-axis, the error can be considered reasonable.

 #### Loss Diffusion